Welcome to today's edition of the Rush 24-7 podcast.

 So I learned it by doing.

-And that's why I have a full-fledged understanding of the left and the media and knowing full why, for example, to put it in in in in different terms, if you're gonna have a debate, if you're gonna have a negotiation on the budget, and if your objective is, and when it's all over to have the press say great things about you, you're gonna get skunked because you're you're gonna do something not aimed at the at the real objective, which is cutting spending, which is reducing the deficit, which is tackling this out of control direction the government's going.
+For example, to put it in different terms, if you're going to have a debate, if you're going to have a negotiation on the budget, and if your objective is when it's all over to have the press say great things about you, you're going to get skunked because you're going to do something not aimed at the real objective, which is cutting spending, which is reducing the deficit, which is tackling this out-of-control direction the government's going.

-If you're aiming for positive press coverage, or if you're aiming for coverage, it's not gonna be excoriating.
+If you're aiming for positive press coverage, or if you're aiming for coverage, it's not going to be excoriating, you're going to lose every which way from Sunday.

-You're gonna lose your people.
+You're going to lose your people.

-Obama saved the government.
+56% of independents, man, Obama saved the government.

 Now, what was the alternative?

-The alternative was well, what was the big fear?
+The alternative was, well, what was the big fear?

-I mean, you remember 1995?
+I mean, remember 1995?

 We can't shut down the government.

-My God, we got creamed.
+Oh, my God, we got creamed.

 No, you didn't.

-You did not lose the House, and yeah, Clinton was re-elected, but you didn't lose you lost the PR battle.
+And yeah, Clinton was re-elected, but you lost the PR battle.

 But you didn't lose anything substantively.

-Oh, can't shut down the government.
+Can't shut down the government.

-I'm gonna shut it down.
+I'm going to shut it down.

-Anyway, let me let me take a break here.
+Anyway, let me take a break here.

-Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, the seemingly inexplicable, and even the good times, Rush Limbaugh making the complex understandable.
+Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, the seemingly inexplicable, and even the good times Rush Limbaugh making the complex understandable.

 For example, this AP story.

-I I'm having trouble figuring out what their motive is.
+I'm having trouble figuring out what their motive is.

-There's always a motive to stay controlled media.
+There's always a motive to state-controlled media.

 And I'm as good as anybody at reading the stitches on a fastball.